Pylons/pyramid/docs/designdefense.rst

     restarts the cycle.

-To be honest, it seems as if someone edited this Wikipedia definition, torturously couching concepts in the most generic terms possible in order to account for the use of the term "MVC" by current web frameworks.
+To be honest, it seems as if someone edited this Wikipedia definition, tortuously couching concepts in the most generic terms possible in order to account for the use of the term "MVC" by current web frameworks.
 I doubt such a broad definition would ever be agreed to by the original authors of the MVC pattern.
 But *even so*, it seems